 There is increasing demand in Australia for graduates with the skills and expertise required to contribute to the policy-making process and delivery of democracy.
 It is therefore necessary for students who wish to work in the public sector or as part of the political process to understand the role of people power in political decision-making.
 This unit offers students an insight into global and national social movements, political lobbying, and political participation.

-Critical policy analysis is an essential ability in the justice sector.
-Policies in this field of government have significant implications for social inclusion and social exclusion.
-It is imperative that those employed in areas connected to justice policy are equipped with the skills to interrogate policy impacts especially on socially disadvantaged populations such as vulnerable youth, migrants, minority groups and especially Indigenous Australians.
+Critical policy analysis is an essential ability in the justice sector, and policies in this field have significant social consequences.
+It is imperative that those employed in areas connected to justice are equipped with the skills to critically interrogate policy evidence, impacts and implications.
+This unit will draw on important debates in contemporary policy (including Indigenous policy) to explore some important ways policy works - as a practical expression of government intentions, as a mechanism for social inclusion and exclusion, and as an expression of social and political relationships.
 This unit provides the opportunity for you to draw together the knowledge and skills you have developed in this area, and build on them, in order to hone and practice these capabilities.

 The investigation of death is a well-regulated system, orchestrated through the coronial system with identification of suspicious deaths undertaken by the criminal justice system.
 This death investigation model involves legal, medical and criminal justice personnel to establish both the medical cause and legal circumstance of death.
 The information gathered in this way is also used to inform government policy, including preventing deaths.
 In the wake of Harold Shipman in the United Kingdom and Dr Patel in Australia, the issue of concealed homicide has become topical, with questions asked about how the coronial system can better investigate death.
 Detailed knowledge of death investigation in Australia is crucial for legal and medical professionals as well as criminal justice agency personnel.
 This unit examines the history, processes, procedures and outcomes of death investigation in Queensland; including overrepresentation, cultural issues, trauma and determining manner of death.